This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 Ingredients

-- Vanilla Extract and Ground Cinnamon: both the vanilla extract and the cinnamon add warmth and flavor depth which works to balance out the tartness of the cranberries.
-These are optional but they really add another layer of flavor that’s hard to beat!
+- Vanilla extract and ground cinnamon: Both the vanilla extract and the cinnamon add warmth and flavor depth, which works to balance out the tartness of the cranberries.
+These are optional but highly recommended.

 Equipment

-You just need a couple basic pieces of equipment for this recipe to come together quickly and easily.
+You just need a couple basic pieces of equipment for this recipe.
 (Links are affiliate links and I earn a small commission from qualifying purchases.)

 - Saucepan: I use a 3-quart saucepan which is plenty big to fit all of the ingredients.
 If you’re doubling or tripling the recipe, you’ll want to use a larger one.